Your German Payslip Explained – Some Typical Deductions

 Anyway, all of this has suddenly hit the ground with a bump because you’ve received your first German payslip and you don’t have a clue what any of it means.
 What are all of these deductions?
 And abbreviations?
 How do you know if they have paid you correctly if you don’t even know what all of the items on your payslip mean, or what they stand for?

-Below is a helpful summary of the most common deductions and items you will find on a typical German payslip.
+We cover below a helpful summary of the most common deductions and items you will find on a typical German payslip.

 Note that each employer is different, and while there are a lot of common deductions such as those listed below, it will also depend on your individual circumstances and employment contract.
 Things such as stock options and life insurance offered through employers can make things a little more complex, so this is just meant to guide you through the basics.